CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

    >
    > For more information on how the score is calculated, [refer to the secure score documentation page](https://docs.microsoft.com/en-us/azure/security-center/secure-score-security-controls#how-your-secure-score-is-calculated).

-4. Again on the Security Center | Secure Score page observe the tile **Subscriptions with the lowest scores** – This score helps in determining which subscription needs your attention.
+4. Again on the Microsoft Defender for Cloud | Secure Score page observe the tile **Subscriptions with the lowest scores** – This score helps in determining which subscription needs your attention.
 Since this demo is based on a single subscription, you will see only one.

     ![Subscriptions with lowest scores](../Images/subscore.png)